Transparent dark purple Travel Guide by Insurte logo

 • The ability to give accurate information about your intent to stay in Iceland.

-• Proof of financial means (you must be able to prove that you can sustain yourself during the entire duration of your stay in Iceland).
+• You must be able to prove that you can sustain yourself during the entire duration of your stay in Iceland.
+This is usually referred to as "proof of financial sustenance."

 • Proof of health insurance that is valid in Iceland.